Jonathancui123/AutoDJ/README.md

 - React frontend performs routing and conditional rendering to give hosts unique features
 - Node + Express backend performs secure OAuth authentication with the Spotify API to retrieve users tastes
 - AsyncJS requests to the Spotify API queries tastes and identifies song genre
+- Use mongoDB to store current active profiles and tastes so that users can load previous playlists and preferences in later logins
+- Order playlists based on song rythm
+- Use websockets to update the playlist for users in a party when a new user joins

 ## Challenges
+- Setting up sessions + OAuth 2.0 authorizations to ensure the user has a smooth experience when logging in
 - We learned a lot about creating a truly asynchronous backend.
 Making numerous API calls to query data about several of songs and then synthesizing all of the information taught us more about using promises.

-## Next Steps

-- Use mongoDB to retain profiles and tastes so that users can load previous playlists and preferences in later logins
-- Improve playlist customization options and provide the host with the option of changing genres
-- Order playlists based on song rythm and pitch
-- Use sockets to provide different parties with unique join links